monix/monix.io/docs/2x/eval/task.md

 ```

 We can also `runAsync` with a [Callback](./callback.html) instance.
-This is like a Java-ish API, useful in case, for any reason whatsover,
+This is like a Java-ish API, useful in case, for any reason whatsoever,
 you want to keep state. `Callback` is also used internally, because it
 allows us to guard against contract violations and to avoid the boxing
 specific to `Try[T]`.
 Sample: